Talhaimran03/Portafoglio/README.md

 ## Description

-Python program to operate on downloads data from yahoo finance and converts it into csv then in json and yaml.
+- Python program which downloads the csv file from yahoo finance
+- Converts the csv file into json and then into yaml

 ## Required